Partial Routers

 Outline

-IPartialRouterto resolve incoming requests and generate outgoing virtual paths for dynamic content. -
+- Core Interface: Uses IPartialRouter to resolve incoming requests and generate outgoing virtual paths for dynamic content

-IHttpContextAccessorto pass routed data to controllers, bypassing immutable route values in CMS 12. - Performance: Requires robust caching and segment validation to maintain site speed and prevent routing loops.
+- Performance: Requires robust caching and segment validation to maintain site speed and prevent routing loops

 In complex enterprise architectures, content often exists outside the standard CMS page tree.
-Optimizely CMS 12 provides Partial Routing as a robust mechanism to map specific URL segments to dynamic data sources, such as external databases, product catalogs, or the Dynamic Data Store (DDS).
-This method enables the creation of search-engine-friendly (SEO) URLs for non-page content while maintaining the context of a "parent" CMS page.
+Optimizely CMS 12 provides Partial Routing as a robust mechanism to map specific URL segments to dynamic data sources such as external databases, product catalogs, or the Dynamic Data Store (DDS).
+This enables search-engine-friendly (SEO) URLs for non-page content while maintaining the context of a "parent" CMS page.

 1. Technical Purpose and Use Cases

 Standard routing in Optimizely resolves URLs by matching segments to the IContent hierarchy.
-Partial routing extends this logic by allowing a "pointing" content item (often a page) to handle the remaining segments of a URL manually.
+Partial routing extends this logic by allowing a "pointing" content item (often a page) to handle the remaining URL segments manually.
+Common scenarios include:

 - Dynamic External Data: Routing to news articles, blog entries, or product details stored in an external SQL database or DDS.